chrisrm86/chrisrm86/README.md

-## Hi there :wave: I am Christian Morán, full stack developer.
+## Hi there :wave: I am Christian Morán, Full Stack Developer.

 I am an enthusiast of technology and how it can be implemented for good and useful purposes.